Homemade BBQ Sauce Recipe

 If you’ve ever wanted to make your own BBQ sauce from scratch, then this recipe is for you!
 It is so easy, simple and fast – 15 minutes is all it takes!

 You can make a batch of this BBQ sauce recipe ahead of time and store it in your refrigerator for busy weeknights.
-When you’re not sure what to make for dinner, use it as a marinade for chicken for the grill!
+When you’re not sure what to make for dinner, use it as a marinade for chicken for the grill.

 - Tomato Paste: Many homemade BBQ sauce recipes call for using ketchup as the base.
 Instead of ketchup, I use a combination of tomato paste and water to make a homemade BBQ sauce that is thick and rich.

 How to Make BBQ Sauce

 Making this homemade BBQ sauce is so simple!
 You’ll start by combining all of the ingredients in a small saucepan.

-Recipes to use Barbecue Sauce
+Favorite Ways to use Barbecue Sauce

-- Instant Pot Pulled Pork
+- Instant Pot Ribs

 - Slow Cooker Pulled Pork